Skip to content

 ENTRYPOINT ["python3", "./my_python_script.py"]

-The lines that create folders 'RUN ["mkdir", ...]' will create the proper folders for Job Manager to copy in input files, or to copy from results.
+The lines that create folders RUN ["mkdir", ...] will create the proper folders for Job Manager to copy in input files, or to copy from results.
 If you do not pass in any inputs or outputs to your container when the image is executed as a job, then, these are not needed.
-In addition, if you want your Docker image to contain additional libraries, you can install these here using 'RUN apt-get install ...'.
+In addition, if you want your Docker image to contain additional libraries, you can install these here using RUN apt-get install ....
 These commands depend on your operating system, and they should be adapted to each.
-For detailed instructions on how to design your Dockerfile please check Dockerfile reference.
-More instructions on how to build your Docker image can be found here Docker build.
+For detailed instructions on how to design your Dockerfile, refer Dockerfile reference.
+For more instructions on building your Docker image, refer to Docker build.

 Persisting a Docker Image in Model Management

 1. Click the "New Version" button on the Manage Analytical Models page.
-The Create New Version pop-up window opens.
+The "Create New Version" pop-up window opens.

-2. Select "Docker Image" from the Type drop-down list.
+2. Select "Docker Image" from the "Type" drop-down list.
 The system displays two Docker-relevant controls: a "Generate Token" button, and a text field.

 3. Enter a complete Docker image repository path and tag version in the text field.